SonNguyen415/UNIX-Service/README.md

 - Test 3: Broadcast test, 3 clients connect, each client sends a message.
 Message should be seen by all 3 clients.
 - Test 4: DM test.
 3 clients connect, client A DM to client B, client C should not see message.
 - Test 5: Test what happens if more clients than MAX_CLIENTS attempt to connect.
-- Test 6: Test what happens if you attempt to have more than MAX_DM_Connections.
+- Test 6: Test what happens if
 - Test 7: Test what happens if a client dm with an invalid id.

 ## Known Bugs